Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Introduction

-\item \textbf{Theoretical Contribution:} We present a preliminary theoretical contribution that combines the strong concept \cite{Hook2012Strong} of MR-mediated intercorporeal perception–action loops with actionable design principles for non-prescriptive MR nudges.
-This contribution supports researchers, designers and creative practitioners by offering a lens for analyzing social interaction in MR and principles to guide the development of future systems for group movement while preserving users' agency and expression. \end{itemize}
+\item \textbf{Theoretical Contribution:} We present the concept of \emph{MR Live Nudges}, grounded in the \emph{MR-mediated intercorporeal perception--action loop} as an analytical model of how live-configured MR objects mediate collective movement, from which we derive six actionable design strategies for non-prescriptive nudging.
+This work offers researchers, designers, and creative practitioners a lens for analyzing social interaction in MR and strategies for developing future systems that support group movement while preserving users' agency and expression. \end{itemize}